Adapting Large Language Models to Domains via Reading Comprehension

-Given the proven efficacy and efficiency of continued pre-training in adapting natural language understanding models~\citep{dont-stop-pretrain, AdaLM, SODA}, we embark on an exploration to ascertain whether this method remains effective for large-scale generative models.
-We continue to train the general LLaMA~\citep{LLaMA} on the domain-specific raw corpora of biomedicine, finance, and law, respectively, and conduct prompting and fine-tuning evaluations, as well as domain knowledge probing to assess the model performance within each domain (detailed experimental settings are in Section~\ref{sec:experiment}).
+Given the proven efficacy and efficiency of domain-adaptive pre-training in adapting natural language understanding models~\citep{dont-stop-pretrain, AdaLM, SODA}, we embark on an exploration to ascertain whether this method remains effective for large-scale generative models.
+We continue to train the general LLaMA~\citep{LLaMA} on the domain-specific raw corpora of biomedicine, finance, and law, respectively, and conduct prompting, fine-tuning, and knowledge probing evaluations to assess the model performance within each domain (detailed experiment settings are in Section~\ref{sec:experiment}).

-\textbf{Prompting vs. Fine-tuning.} As seen in Table~\ref{tab:DAPT}, when fine-tuning is applied, consistent performance improvements across all three domains are evident after domain-adaptive pre-training.
-This trend aligns with findings related to language understanding models~\citep{dont-stop-pretrain}, indicating that continued pre-training enriches the LLM with domain-specific knowledge.
+\textbf{Prompting vs. Fine-tuning.} In Table~\ref{tab:DAPT}, when conducting fine-tuning evaluation on the domain-specific tasks, the model that has undergone domain-adaptive pre-training consistently outperforms the general model across all three domains.
+This aligns with findings about language understanding models~\citep{dont-stop-pretrain}, indicating that continued pre-training enriches the language model with domain-specific knowledge.
 Paradoxically, a contradictory trend emerges in the prompting performance, where a noticeable drop is observed across most domains after domain-adaptive pre-training.
-This contradiction leads us to hypothesize that while vanilla domain-adaptive pre-training enhances the LLM's domain knowledge, contributing to the fine-tuning improvements, it also significantly impairs its ability to perform well in prompting, causing the observed drop in prompting performance.
+This contradiction leads us to hypothesize that while vanilla domain-adaptive pre-training enhances the LLM's domain knowledge, contributing to the fine-tuning improvements, it also significantly impairs its ability to perform well in prompting, causing the observed drop.

-\textbf{Domain Knowledge Probing.} To further confirm whether the language model gains domain knowledge during continued pre-training, we employ a method similar to LAMA~\citep{LAMA} for probing domain knowledge.
+\textbf{Domain Knowledge Probing.} To confirm whether the language model gains domain knowledge from domain-adaptive pre-training, we employ a probing method similar to LAMA~\citep{LAMA}.
 Using the supervised datasets available in each domain as the basis, we create domain-specific knowledge-probing datasets.
 The dataset creation process is detailed in Appendix~\ref{appendix:knowledge prob}.
 In Table~\ref{tab:DAPT}, we present the results of domain knowledge probing for the biomedicine and law domains\footnote{We were unable to construct a knowledge probing test for finance due to the limited availability of supervised datasets in this domain.}.
-Across both domains, we observe improved results after domain-adaptive pretraining, indicating that the model indeed acquires domain-specific knowledge.
+In both domains, we observe improved results after domain-adaptive pre-training, indicating that the model indeed acquires domain knowledge.